gunavardhan360/AkkaChatApp/README.md

     Step - 1 : Run the Runner Class in a JVM which starts the ClusterListenerActor.
 After the setup Step - 2 : Run the instance of NodeRunner Class in differet JVMs as per the number of users, who want to use the application

-All required files are in Cluster Folder
+All required files are in Cluster Folder.

+Note: ClusterListener Actor is configured run on 2551.
+If that port is occupied and want to change, do appropriate changes in line no.44,85 in ClusterAwareActor as well.

 Then each user will be presented with a menu as shown below -